Yrahcaz7/Formula-Clicker/README.md

 *However...
 I wonder if what seems to be the end... is truly the end...*

-> Note: you don't start with an options menu, but you unlock it later.
+## Notes

-> Another note: uses Patashu's `break_eternity.js` for big numbers.
+- You don't start with an options menu, but you unlock it later.

->
+- Uses Patashu's `break_eternity.js` for big numbers.

-> In hindsight, `break_infinity.js` would have worked too.
-Oh well.
+- Saving (and other features) may not work on IE (Internet Explorer.)